daveabrock/daveabrock.github.io/_posts/2020-12-07-make-link-list-with-markdown-and-with-c-sharp.markdown

 ---
 date: "2020-12-07"
 title: "Automate a Markdown links page with Pinboard and C#"
-excerpt: "In this post, we generate a Markdown links page using Pinboard and C#."
+subtitle: "In this post, we generate a Markdown links page using Pinboard and C#."
 tags: [tools, csharp, dotnetstacks]
-header:
-    overlay_image: /assets/images/pinboard-post.png
-    overlay_filter: 0.8
+share-img: /assets/img/pinboard-post.png
 ---

 *This is my contribution for the [C# Advent Calendar](https://www.csadvent.christmas/), a collection of awesome C# posts throughout December.
 Check it out!*